ari4java/ari4java/README.md

 To be done
 ----------

+* Support for Asterisk 13.0
 * Parameters that could be multiple are handled as only one item.
-I would like to have both ways, so that you do not have to create a List in the very common case that you need to pass only one parameter.
+I would like to have both ways, so that you do not have to create a List in the very common case that you need to pass only one parameter - see https://github.com/l3nz/ari4java/issues/10
 * Misc open bugs here: https://github.com/l3nz/ari4java/issues?q=is%3Aopen